RussiannHarvey/Vanadium-Nuker-V2/README.md

 > There are no updates or support for the tool; it is outdated V2 Edition

 **Vanadium Nuker V2** is a powerful Discord server nuker tool written in C#.
 It allows you to perform various destructive actions on a Discord server using HTTP requests only (no gateway needed).
 This tool is intended for **educational purposes only**
+I disclaim any responsibility for any misuse of the tool; it will be your personal responsibility while using the tool.

 > Made by: RussianHarvey
 >